DianovicsZsimi/Researcher-burnout-and-QRP/README.md

 ## Folder structure

 The `data/raw` folder contains all the datafiles that are needed to reproduce the results of the project.
-The datafiles that contains personal information are not shared (e.g. source files with email addresses).

 The `analysis/` folder contains all the analyses files in quarto documents.
-Within this folder you can find the following files:

 The `analysis/figures/` folder contains all the figures